Makadrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing root and 3 lines
+display all lines in a file that do not contain pattern "bin"